 Ben Venue, meaning “the small mountain” certainly packs a punch for being a Graham!
 At 729m / 2391ft, it is the rockiest hill in the Trossachs and is a very familiar sight across Loch Venachar, Loch Achray or Loch Katrine.
 Consisting of 2 summits, on a clear day you will be rewarded with stunning views across the highlands.
 A fairly long walk in means allowing approximately 6 hours to complete this route.

-Ben Venue car park just off A821 at Loch Achray (chargeable)
+Ben Venue car park just off A821 at Loch Achray (chargeable).
+No public transport to start point.

 WALK REPORT: 19th November 2016